dominhhai/express-authen/README.md

 # express-authen
-Auto redirect to login page middleware for Expressjs
+Auto redirect to login page middleware for Expressjs.
+The main features:
+1. Auto redirect to login page when access the required-logged-in page
+2. Save the referer into session before redirect to login page

 # Installation